Sara-Tucker/c-sharp-notes/wpf.md

 <br>

-What we have done here is used System.Windows.Interactivity triggers to hook up an event to a method.
 In the EventTrigger we can specify which event we want to listen to, and using the Caliburn Micro ActionMessage we can specify which method should be called.
 Using this approach you can include any number of event triggers to listen to other events on the same control.
 So you could listen to MouseEnter and MouseLeave to perform additional actions.

 Next let’s look at event parameters.
 To demonstrate this, we will add another button that increments the count by 2.
 In AppViewModel.cs we need to modify the IncrementCount method to include an integer parameter.
 This parameter will be used to change the Count property.